rwbl/lcd-custom-char-maker/README.md

 ## Usage
 * Unpack lcdcharmaker.zip in a folder of choice.
-* Run from the objects folder, the file lcdcharmaker.jar.
-This is a Java application and requires Java to be installed.
+* Run from the objects folder, the file lcdcharmaker.jar with command _java -jar lcdcharmaker.jar_.
+* This is a Java application and requires Java to be installed.
+* Sample characters in the objects folder, i.e. atsign.chr.

 ## Functionality
 * Create custom LCD character with 5 pixel horizontal (cols), 8 pixel vertical (rows).